-This recipe was submitted for the contest 2012 Holiday Recipe Contest.
+This recipe was featured in 2012 Holiday Recipe Contest.

 Her winning recipe is based on a French dessert, said creator Judi Baldwin, who is originally from England and lives in Huntsville with her husband, Christopher.
 The cupcake versions of Omelette á la Norvégienne (known as Baked Alaska) were perfectly sized for her and Christopher to enjoy.